mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 **Introduction to Using VSCode Notebook on Ares**

+**Note:**
+The general approach for using Jupyter Notebook in VSCode on the supercomputer is primarily tailored for Unix/Linux-based operating systems.
+For users on Windows, some adjustments are necessary due to differences in command interpretation, package management, and file path handling.

-In this guide, we'll explore how to leverage Jupyter Notebooks within Visual Studio Code (VSCode) on the Ares supercomputer.
-Due to the internal nature of Ares computations, direct exposure of the Jupyter Notebook's web socket to the external world isn't straightforward.
-Therefore, we'll employ the concept of SSH tunneling to establish a secure connection between our local machine and the Ares computing nodes.
+In this guide, we'll show how to use Jupyter Notebooks within Visual Studio Code (VSCode) on the Ares supercomputer.
+Worker nodes are located in the internal network of Ares supercomputer and cannot easily expose services on some port at given public IPs.
+We cannot simply start Jupyter Notebook there and access it directly.
+So, we'll use SSH tunneling to create a secure link between our computer and the Ares computing nodes.

 **SSH Tunneling Concept:**